jon-jacky/home/design.md

  6 Nov 2021

 - <https://same.energy/> - Same Energy -
-  "We believe that image search should be visual, using only a minimum of words. ...
+  "We believe that image search should be visual, using only a minimum  of words. ... our search works without any tags or metadata: all we need is the image.

   Same Energy's core search uses deep learning. ...
 The default feeds available on the home page are algorithmically curated: a seed of 5-20 images are selected by hand, then our system builds the feed by scanning millions of images in our index to find good matches for the seed images.
-You can create feeds in just the same way: save images to create a collection of seed images, then look at the recommended images. ...
+You can create feeds in just the same way: save images to create a collection of seed images, then look at the recommended images. ..."

-  The principal advantage of our search is that it works without any tags or metadata: all we need is the image."

 - <https://search.marginalia.nu/> - Marginalia -
   "So it's a search engine. ...
-If you are looking for facts you can trust, this is almost certainly the wrong tool.
 If you are looking for serendipity, you're on the right track.

   The search engine calculates a score that aggressively favors text-heavy websites, and punishes those that have too many modern web design features.
-This is in a sense the opposite of what most major search engines do, they favor modern websites over old-looking ones.
-Most links you find here will be nearly impossible to find on a regular search engine, as they aren't sufficiently search engine optimized.
+This is in a sense the opposite of what most major search engines do, they favor modern websites over old-looking ones. ...
   This may seem a choice from some sort of nostalgia, which in part is true, but there is more to it. ...
 If a webpage has been around for a long time, then odds are it has fundamental redeeming quality that has